cgat-developers/ruffus/doc/installation.rst

 Installation
 ************************************

-The :mod:`ruffus` is a lightweight python module to support running computational pipelines.
+:mod:`Ruffus` is a lightweight python module for building computational pipelines.

 The easy way
 ============

-    rufus is available as an
+    *Ruffus* is available as an
     `easy-install <http://peak.telecommunity.com/DevCenter/EasyInstall>`_ -able package
     on the `Python Package Index <http://pypi.python.org/pypi/Sphinx>`_.